scottTomaszewski/obsidian-inline-admonitions/README.md

 - Regex to trigger Inline Admonitions
 - Additional admonitions styles (rounded corners, etc)
 - More comprehensive CSS editing in the settings UI

+### Known Issues

+- Newly created inline admonitions might not render in Live Preview.
+Reload the app as a workaround

 ## Development